Jfeldman34/AF3Complex/docs/input.md

 *   Specifying covalent bonds between entities.
 *   Specifying multiple random seeds.

-## AlphaFold Server JSON Compatibility
+## AlphaFoldServer JSON Compatibility

-The [AlphaFold Server](https://alphafoldserver.com/) uses a separate [JSON format](https://github.com/google-deepmind/alphafold/tree/main/server) from the one used here in the AlphaFold 3 codebase.
-In particular, the JSON format used in the AlphaFold 3 codebase offers more flexibility and control in defining custom ligands, branched glycans, and covalent bonds between entities.
+The [AlphaFold Server](https://alphafoldserver.com/) uses a separate [JSON format](https://github.com/google-deepmind/alphafold/tree/main/server) from AlphaFold3, which can be processed by AF3Complex.
+In particular, the AlphaFold3 format offers more flexibility and control in defining custom ligands, branched glycans, and covalent bonds between entities.

-We provide a converter in `run_alphafold.py` which automatically detects the input JSON format, denoted `dialect` in the converter code.
-The converter denotes the AlphaFoldServer JSON as `alphafoldserver`, and the JSON format defined here in the AlphaFold 3 codebase as `alphafold3`.
-If the detected input JSON format is `alphafoldserver`, then the converter will translate that into the JSON format `alphafold3`.
+When running AF3Complex, you must denote which format you are using by specifying under the  `--input_json_type` either `af3` for the standard AlphaFold3 format or `server` for the the AlphaFoldServer format.

 ### Multiple Inputs

-The top-level of the `alphafoldserver` JSON format is a list, allowing specification of multiple inputs in a single JSON.
-In contrast, the `alphafold3` JSON format requires exactly one input per JSON file.
-Specifying multiple inputs in a single `alphafoldserver` JSON is fully supported.

-Note that the converter distinguishes between `alphafoldserver` and `alphafold3` JSON formats by checking if the top-level of the JSON is a list or not.
-In particular, if you pass in a `alphafoldserver`-style JSON without a top-level list, then this is considered incorrect and `run_alphafold.py` will raise an error.
+For both input types, one can specify multiple inputs by including multiple
+JSON objects within the list.
+The file containing the list should be the one specified under `--json_path` in the program arguments.

+Make sure to use only the specific JSON format passed into `run_af3complex.py` within the JSON list.

 ### Glycans

-If the JSON in `alphafoldserver` format specifies glycans, the converter will raise an error.
-This is because translating glycans specified in the `alphafoldserver` format to the `alphafold3` format is not currently supported.
+If the `--input_json_type` is `server` and the JSON specifies glycans, the converter will raise an error.

 ### Random Seeds

-The `alphafoldserver` JSON format allows users to specify `"modelSeeds": []`, in which case a seed is chosen randomly for the user.
-On the other hand, the `alphafold3` format requires users to specify a seed.
+The `server` JSON format allows users to specify `"modelSeeds": []`, in which case a seed is chosen randomly for the user.
+On the other hand, the `af3` format requires users to specify a seed.

-The converter will choose a seed randomly if `"modelSeeds": []` is set when translating from `alphafoldserver` JSON format to `alphafold3` JSON format.
-If seeds are specified in the `alphafoldserver` JSON format, then those will be preserved in the translation to the `alphafold3` JSON format.

 ### Ions

-While AlphaFold Server treats ions and ligands as different entity types in the JSON format, AlphaFold 3 treats ions as ligands.
+While the `server` treats ions and ligands as different entity types in the JSON format, the `af3` format treats ions as ligands.
 Therefore, to specify e.g. a magnesium ion, one would specify it as an entity of type `ligand` with `ccdCodes: ["MG"]`.

 ### Sequence IDs

-The `alphafold3` JSON format requires the user to specify a unique identifier (`id`) for each entity.
-On the other hand, the `alphafoldserver` does not allow specification of an `id` for each entity.
-Thus, the converter automatically assigns one.
+The `af3` JSON format requires the user to specify a unique identifier (`id`) for each entity.
+On the other hand, the `server` does not allow specification of an `id` for each entity.
+Thus, the program automatically assigns one.

-The converter iterates through the list provided in the `sequences` field of the `alphafoldserver` JSON format, assigning an `id` to each entity using the following order ("reverse spreadsheet style"):
+The converter iterates through the list provided in the `sequences` field of the `server` JSON format, assigning an `id` to each entity using the following order ("reverse spreadsheet style"):

 ```